Post

 Add SDL Image to the Solution Project(s)

 If the Solution contains multiple Projects, the following steps will need to be done for each project.
-This is because each project needs the path to the SDL2 Image includes and libraries.
+This is because each project needs the path to the SDL3 Image includes.

 Projects